MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-analytics/MarketingAnalyticReporting-Framework.md

 When working with queries in Power BI we recommend that you:

-- **Use pre-build query code to load, filter and analyze your data**
+- **Use pre-built query code to load, filter and analyze your data**
     The framework comes with a rich set of pre-built queries, functions, parameters and tables that make it easy to access the data from your Marketing instance.
 You'll typically select the interaction types to load and then add queries for the profile and interaction data that you are looking for.
 Those tasks are well supported and often require  just one line of query code per interaction, plus a few desired formatting instructions.

 - **Configure which interaction data should be considered by the report**